AdobeDocs/commerce-operations.en/help/_includes/templated/reference/cli/commerce-on-premises.md

 ## `webhooks:list:all`

-Returns a list of supported webhook method names for the specified module

 ```bash
 bin/magento webhooks:list:all <module_name>
 ```

 Returns a list of supported webhook method names for the specified module

 ### `module_name`